decode-data/decode-data.github.io/docs/index.md

 ## Where is it installed?
 A decoder is installed in a configurable dataset (within the same region as the inbound data), but typically the same dataset as the inbound data.

 Decoders can deployed programmatically across hundreds of data sources in just a few lines of code.
-No configuration is _required_, but Decoders _can_ be configured in granular ways depending on the use-case and data.
+No configuration is _required_, but decoders _can_ be configured in granular ways depending on the use-case and data.

-## What Decoders are currently available?
+## What Decoders are available?
 The [Google Analytics 4 Decoder](ga4/index.md) is currently open to private alpha registration.
 Apply for access <a href="https://docs.google.com/forms/d/e/1FAIpQLSf1LVjV2PAVxOqnQMZrg43XMRwblpHPaooGGX2eCJ1Or52qwg/viewform?usp=sf_link" target="_blank">here</a>.

+Additional decoders are also in development and are currently being used on internal and client projects.